nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User request to list persons with tag
+2. AddressBook shows a list of person with tag
+3. User request to rename all tag
+4. AddressBook confirms the change with User
+5. AddressBook rename all tag
+6. AddressBook indicate successful renaming of tag to user Use case ends.

+**Extension**
+2a.
+No person with tag

+> Use case ends

+4a.
+User do not agree with change

+> Use case ends

 ## Appendix C : Non Functional Requirements